Dunedin Rotary Triathlon

 WHAT SUPPLIES DO I NEED / WHAT IS PROVIDED?

-SWIM-Not required, but definitely, a strong suggestion would be swim goggles or a mask.
-No artificial propulsion device, including but not limited to fins, gloves, paddles, or floating devices of any kind is allowed.
-Depending on the weather, there are some broken shells at the venue during the swim so you are allowed to wear water shoes on the swim.
-We will provide you with a swim cap that will correspond to the swim wave you are assigned to.
+SWIM- Not required, but definitely, a strong suggestion would be swim goggles or a mask.
+No artificial propulsion device, including but not limited to fins, gloves, paddles, or floating devices, is allowed.
+Depending on the weather, there are some broken shells at the venue during the swim, so you are allowed to wear water shoes on the swim.
+We will provide a swim cap corresponding to your assigned swim wave.
 You MUST wear your assigned Swim Cap.

-BIKE-You will need a bicycle and helmet.
-The race does not provide bikes for athletes but there are local bike shops that do rent bicycles by the day.
-Please Google search or look up Tampa Bay bike shops and I'm sure you will quickly be led to a bike if you need to rent one.
+BIKE- You will need a bicycle and a helmet.
+The race does not provide bikes for athletes, but there are local bike shops that do rent bicycles by the day.
+Please Google search or look up Tampa Bay bike shops, and I'm sure you will quickly be led to a bike if you need to rent one.
 USAT rules stipulate that you must wear a helmet and have it clipped in before you begin the bike portion of the race.
 You will be disqualified if you do not.
-We will provide you with numbers for your Helmet and Bike to use on race day, they will be in your packet.
+We will provide numbers for your Helmet and Bike to use on race day; they will be in your packet.

-TRANSITION-We recommend that you bring a towel to lay your items out in transition.
-Some folks like to bring a container of freshwater to rinse off their feet after the swim.
-Wear sunscreen, it's typically sunny and very hot, But please DO NOT APPLY sunscreen until AFTER you have been Body Marked.
+TRANSITION- We recommend bringing a towel to lay your items out in transition.
+Some folks like to get a container of fresh water to rinse off their feet after the swim.
+Wear sunscreen; it's typically sunny and very hot, but please DO NOT APPLY sunscreen until AFTER you have been Body Marked.
 We will assign you a race number that you will find on a rack in transition.
-You will need to have yourself body marked and wear your timing chip to be allowed into transition.
+You must have your body marked and wear your timing chip to be allowed into transition.
 ONLY participating athletes will be allowed in transition.

-TIMING - All athletes will have your Disposable Timing Chip included in your Race Envelope.
-Simply remove the small tab at the end of the strap to reveal the adhesive.
+TIMING - All athletes will have their Disposable Timing Chip in their Race Envelope.
+Remove the small tab at the end of the strap to reveal the adhesive.
 You will wear the chip on your left ankle.
-Make sure to leave 2 fingers of space between the strap and your leg to avoid chaffing.
+Leave two fingers of space between the strap and your leg to avoid chaffing.
 DO NOT REMOVE THE FOAM PIECES ON THE STRAP.
 You will be timed in 5 areas of the race.
-As a backup, we encourage athletes to shout out their number as they run past a timing point, so the manual backup timers can get your number.
+As a backup, we encourage athletes to shout out their number as they run past a timing point so the manual backup timers can get their number.

 COURSE: